aio-libs-abandoned/aioredis-py/docs/api_reference.rst

    :param parser: Protocol parser class.
 Can be used to set custom protocol
       reader; expected same interface as :class:`hiredis.Reader`.
    :type parser: callable or None

+   :param timeout: Max time to open a connection, otherwise
+                   raise :exc:`asyncio.TimeoutError` exception.
+                   ``None`` by default
+   :type timeout: float greater than 0 or None

+   :param pool_cls: Can be used to instantiate custom pool class.
+      This argument **must be** a subclass of :class:`~aioredis.abc.AbcPool`.
+   :type pool_cls: aioredis.abc.AbcPool

+   :param connection_cls: Can be used to make pool instantiate custom
+      connection classes.
+This argument **must be** a subclass of :class:`~aioredis.abc.AbcConnection`.
+   :type connection_cls: aioredis.abc.AbcConnection

    :param loop: An optional *event loop* instance
                 (uses :func:`asyncio.get_event_loop` if not specified).